Ming-2015/Visual-Novel-Engine/README.md

 * implement the various config elements in the config page, and make sure they are responsive

 ## Script Commands
-* add Loop related commands (see Script Command Reference.xlsx which will be complicated)
 * add screen-swap animations, other than fadein/fadeout

 ## System optimization